CHOCOLATE GANACHE KISSES

-Well we are please to report that it is that simple!
+Well I am please to report that it is that simple!
 By mixing warm cream and chopped chocolate together we very quickly create a silky smooth, seductive chocolate ganache with the potential for all kinds of uses!
-We also add a little butter (we can’t help ourselves), to add a little extra richness and shine to our ganache.
+I also add a little butter (I can’t help myself), to add a little extra richness and shine to the ganache.

 What we want is a chocolate with a higher percentage around 70% to 80%, giving us a rich ganache with a well balanced sweetness.
 The sweetness can always be adjusted with the addition of sugar, as long as the ganache is warm enough to melt the sugar, but go sparingly or that melted sugar will end up affecting the final consistency of your ganache!

 These Chocolate Ganache “Kisses” are amazing, rich but light all at the same time!
 They look stunning and could not be simpler to make.
 Perfect for impressing your friends at the end of a meal or just treating yourself and eating them all on your own!
 You’ll get no judgement from us!